Rakeela/dragora-notes/Captain-Diunikels-Salvage-Service.md

 The Capital Cutter was emphatically a pressurized space.
 The nanites from the artifact should've struggled.
 Can the artifact adapt its designs for multiple environments?
 Is that a standard feature for the nanotech of the unknown species that designed it?

 ---
+2022-05-25
+There's no avoiding some "magic", but at least in the case of this question I think the artifact should be able to adapt its designs, presumably according to a wide database of templates.
+It's a nanofactory with an AI.
+The AI has nothing better to do and may have mission objectives mandating that it adapt its nanites as possible.
+It was probably designed to be recovered by a ship with an atmosphere, too.
+Vacuum-based life is hard to fathom; the creators of the artifact likely had an atmosphere to work in.

+---
 Back to [[authors-fiction]]